Lecanoromycetes

 Lecanoromycetes is the largest class of lichenized fungi.
 It belongs to the subphylum Pezizomycotina in the phylum Ascomycota.
 The asci (spore-bearing cells) of the Lecanoromycetes most often release spores by rostrate dehiscence.

-They are monophyletic (a group of taxa composed only of a common ancestor).
+The group is monophyletic (composed only of all the descendants of a common ancestor).

 Genera of uncertain placement

-The are several genera in the Lecanoromycetes that have not been placed into any order or family.
+There are several genera in the Lecanoromycetes that have not been placed into any order or family.
 These are: